Democratic National Convention

 the 2020 Democratic National Convention is now complete!

-The Minnesota DFL has elected 75 pledged delegates and 6 pledged alternates to the Democratic National Convention, to be held August 17-20 in Milwaukee, Wisconsin.
-Minnesota’s delegation also includes 16 unpledged automatic delegates.
+The Minnesota DFL elected 75 pledged delegates and 6 pledged alternates to the 2020 Democratic National Convention, held virtually due to COVID-19, August 17-20, 2020.
+Minnesota’s delegation also included 16 unpledged automatic delegates.

 Frequently Asked Questions

 Do I need to choose a Presidential Candidate to support?